 Program grades are based on three criteria: Knowledge, Skills and Professional Skills (Work Habits).
 Each area counts as one-third of the final grade for the grading period.
-Classroom, laboratory, and clinical performance will be included in grades.
+Classroom, laboratory, and clinical performance will be included in the grades.
 A student must maintain a 77% average for each unit within the PN course and in each overall PN course (PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2, Comprehensive Nursing and Transitional Skills) within each area of knowledge, skills and professional skills to remain in the program.
+At the end of any PN course, students with academic, professional or clinical grade below 77% will be dismissed from the program.